 Trading between Units is now done on a 2-for-1 ratio, making multiplayer games harder.

-LEGENDARY UNITS & WAR STORIES These are now part of the core game, and are explained in the Optional Rules section.
+LEGENDARY UNITS, WAR STORIES & LAST MAN STANDING

+These are now part of the core game, and are explained in the Optional Rules section.
+Last Man Standing has become much simpler to play and is compatible with all Legendary Units.